awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 #### Contact Control Panel \(CCP\)<a name="jan20-ccp"></a>

 The following updates were made to the updated Contact Control Panel \(ccp\-v2\):
 + Agents can now transfer a contact by double\-clicking a quick connect\.
-For more information, see [Transfer calls to a quick connect or external number](transfers.md)\.
+For more information, see [Transfer calls to a quick connect or external phone number](transfers.md)\.
 + The number pad now retains the previously selected country flag so agents don't need to select it every time\.
 + All strings in the CCP user interface are now localized in available languages\.
 + Resolved an issue where the color of the call status bar incorrectly displayed as green during a conference call when the call was in the Joined state\.
 It is now blue\.